When she was six, my future mother caught on fire. I was thinking that someone should write down the story, so here it is. (Revised 2 Mar 2020)

 Hours later, after Kathleen is settled, the doctor asks Kitty how she is.
 She finally notices that the front of her own Sunday frock is burned away.

 Kathleen’s scar was terrible–a web of shiny pink and white flesh.
 That’s where the story starts for me.
-When I was old enough to be curious but still young enough to see my mom without clothes, the scar was an object of fascination for me.
+When I was old enough to be curious but still young enough to see my mom without clothes, the scar was an object of fascination.
 As she got older, the dense scar tissue sort of melted into her maturing flesh, but in her twenties (or so I remember), it was still vivid.

 I learned this: it was a physical scar, not an emotional one.
 She made no effort to hide it and even owned a two-piece bathing suit.The scar did not become her identity.
 She was neither a “victim” nor a “survivor.”
 She was a storyteller.